-The authors thank the Naval Research Board of India for the partial financial support of this research and Nvidia for generous equipment donations.
-They also acknowledge the helpful discussions with Charles Loop and Li-Yi Wei of Microsoft Research and Professor C.N.
-Kaul of IIIT.
-They thank the anonymous IEEE TVCG reviewers for their suggestions that improved the paper.
+Acknowledgments: We thank the Naval Research Board of India for the partial financial support for this research and Nvidia for generous equipment donations.
+We also acknowledge the helpful discussions with Charles Loop and Li-Yi Wei of Microsoft Research.
+We also acknowledge the helpful discussions with Prof. C. N. Kaul of IIIT.
+We thank the anonymous TVCG reviewers for their suggestions that improved the paper.